Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Ablation Study

 We explore how varying the number of CP blocks affects the model's capacity to enhance image quality.
 The results, summarized in Table~\ref{table.ablation_cp}, show that increasing the number of CP blocks leads to an improvement from 0 to 2 blocks but show no significant changes from 2 to 4 blocks.
-However, both the number of parameters and computational cost (FLOPs) increase with more CP blocks, introducing greater computational demands.
+However, the number of parameters and computational cost (FLOPs) increase with more CP blocks, introducing greater computational demands.
 Therefore, the optimal number of CP blocks should balance performance gains with resource efficiency.
-For the final design of our approach, we selected 2 CP blocks to achieve a lightweight and efficient design.
+We selected 2 CP blocks for our final approach to achieve a lightweight and efficient design.